IchBinLeoon/anisearch-discord-bot/README.md

 `random <anime|manga> <genre>:` Displays a random anime or manga of the specified genre.

 ### Profile
-`anilist <username>:` Displays information about the given AniList Profile such as anime stats, manga stats and favorites.
+`anilist <username|@member>:` Displays information about the given AniList Profile such as anime stats, manga stats and favorites.

-`myanimelist <username>:` Displays information about the given MyAnimeList Profile such as anime stats, manga stats and favorites.
+`myanimelist <username|@member>:` Displays information about the given MyAnimeList Profile such as anime stats, manga stats and favorites.

-`kitsu <username>:` Displays information about the given Kitsu Profile such as anime stats and manga stats!
+`kitsu <username|@member>:` Displays information about the given Kitsu Profile such as anime stats and manga stats!

 `setprofile <al|mal|kitsu> <username>:` Sets an AniList, MyAnimeList or Kitsu Profile.